PANTHEONtech/StoneWork/docs/CNF_HOW_TO.md

-How to make CNF compatible with StoneWork
+[How-To] Make CNFs Compatible w/ StoneWork
 =========================================

-This guide explains how to develop CNF using ligato framework and make it interoperable and dynamically loadable by StoneWork.
+This guide explains how to develop a CNF using the Ligato framework, make it interoperable and dynamically loadable by StoneWork.

-For more information about how CNFs and StoneWork interact with each other see [StoneWork Architecture][architecture].
+For more information about how CNFs and StoneWork interact with each other, see the [StoneWork Architecture][architecture].

-1. Firstly, for CNF to be able to talk to StoneWork it has to load and init two plugins from the StoneWork repository: [CNF Registry][cnf-registry-plugin] and [Punt Manager][punt-manager-plugin].
+1. Firstly, for a CNF to be able to talk to StoneWork, it has to load and init two plugins from the StoneWork repository:

+   - [CNF Registry][cnf-registry-plugin]
+   - [Punt Manager][punt-manager-plugin]

-   Since these plugins have to be imported and because StoneWork is inside a private gerrit repository, it is necessary to add StoneWork as a git submodule into the CNF repository:
+   Since these plugins have to be imported, and because StoneWork is inside a private gerrit repository, it is necessary to add StoneWork as a git submodule into the CNF repository:

    ```
    cnf-repo$ git submodule add https://github.com/PANTHEONtech/StoneWork submodule/stonework
    ```

-   Then add into go.mod replace directive:
+   Then add into go.mod a replacement directory:

    ```
    replace go.pantheon.tech/stonework => ./submodule/stonework
    ```

 2. Add [CNF Registry][cnf-registry-plugin] and [Punt Manager][punt-manager-plugin] into the list of plugins to load by the CNF agent.
 Some dependencies of these plugins are not injected by default and have to be set explicitly as shown below.

-For example, the CNF Registry requires `CnfIndex` - a CNF integer identifier unique among all CNFs (that might be deployed alongside the same StoneWork instance).
+   For example, the CNF Registry requires `CnfIndex` - a CNF integer identifier, unique among all CNFs (that might be deployed alongside the same StoneWork instance).

-   For PANTHEON.tech CNFs, table with CnfIndex assignments can be found [here][cnf-index].
+   For PANTHEON.tech CNFs, the table with CnfIndex assignments can be found [here][cnf-index].

    ```go
    package app